 But if I didn’t listen to my body and take the proper precautions, this could have turned out even worse and gone undetected for a long time.

 I believe everything happens for a reason and this entire health scare put a lot of things into perspective.
 I talked to my team as I was going through this and told them they need to live every day to the fullest because tomorrow is never promised to you.
 That was definitely something that hit home with them and myself.

 Any time you go through something like this, man it is quite an ordeal – not only for yourself, but for your loved ones and people close to you.

 What I learned through this is the mind is a very powerful thing.
 Each time I thought I was out of the woods and healthy, my mind was great.
 When it wasn’t, you can easily put your mind into defeat mode.
 It’s powerful, very powerful.

 I want to send the message to all coaches: Listen to your body and take care of yourself so you are able to give your student-athletes your maximum effort every day.

 They deserve it and you deserve it.

-Rodney Terry is the Head Men’s Basketball coach at UTEP.
-He arrived at UTEP after spending 7 seasons at Fresno State where led the Bulldogs to 3 post season appearances including the 2016 NCAA tournament and the 2017 NIT.
+Rodney Terry is the Head Men’s Basketball at the University of Texas He led the Longhorns to the Elite Eight in his first year.
+Prior to taking over at Texas he spent 1 season as an assistant in Austin.
+Prior to that he was the head coach at UTEP from 2018-2021.
+He arrived at UTEP after spending 7 seasons at Fresno State were he led the Bulldogs to 3 post season appearances including the 2016 NCAA tournament and the 2017 NIT.
 Coach Terry earned his first head coaching experience at the high school level when he led Somerville HS (TX) and Angleton HS (TX) from 1993-96.
 He had Assistant coaching stints at St Edwards University, Bowie HS, Baylor, UNC Wilmington under Jerry Wainwright and Texas under Rick Barnes.